charithcherry/Format-Matters/experiments/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact the authors.
+For questions or issues, please open a GitHub issue.

+---

+**Last Updated:** December 2025
+**Status:** All experiments complete, paper published